kenhkan/noflo-pgorm/README.md

     ENDGROUP: 'users'
     ENDGROUP: 'token'

-`PrintTemplate()` should receive:
+The executed SQL should be something like:

-    DATA: SELECT users.* FROM users, things WHERE username = &username;
+    SELECT users.* FROM users, things WHERE username = 'elephant';

-while `PrintOut()` should receive:
+while `Rows()` should receive something similar to:

     BEGINGROUP: 'token'
-    BEGINGROUP: 'username'
+    DATA: {
+        ...
-    DATA: 'elephant'
+        username: 'elephant'
-    ENDGROUP: 'username'
+        ...
+      }
     ENDGROUP: 'token'

-### Writing to Database
+### Writing to PostgreSQL

-Writing is handled by the 'Write' component.
+Writing is handled by the 'Write' component, very similar to the 'Read' component except it fetches table and column information from the PostgreSQL server at initialization so that it can filter out invalid tables and columns when executing SQL.

+First set up a component with a server URL.

+    'tcp://default@localhost:5432/postgres' -> SERVER Write(pgorm/Write)

 The 'IN' port expects a series of packets, each of which is an object to be translated into SQL.
-It filters out all keys that do not have corresponding columns, *but only* when it has been provided table and column information via the 'DEFINITION' port.
-For example:
+It filters out all keys that do not have corresponding columns.

-    BEGINGROUP: 'users'
-    DATA: 'id'
-    DATA: 'name'
-    ENDGROUP: 'users'

-The above would filter out all properites that are not 'id' or 'name' and only allow table with the name 'users' to be constructed as SQL.
-If nothing is passed to 'DEFINITION', everything is allowed.

-The packets, like `Read()`, must also be grouped by the table name, except in this case, there can be multiple groups, such as:
+The packets, like `Read()`, must also be grouped by the table name:

     BEGINGROUP: 'users'
     DATA: { "id": 1, "name": "elephant" }